How to use repetition in photography composition

 Once you’ve mastered repetition, you’re ready to take it to the next level with rhythm in photography composition

-With this you use how the elements of repetition to add to the atmosphere of an image.
+With this technique you use how the elements of repetition to add to the atmosphere of an image.

-The white feather stands out against the pattern in the golden sand, particularly as it’s positioned with the rule of thirds in mind.
+The white feather stands out against the pattern in the golden sand, particularly as it’s positioned with the rule of thirds in mind

 How to break repetition in photography composition

 Don’t just break the pattern of repetition any old how.
 Do it strategically.

 When breaking the repetition, it’s good to apply another very popular photography composition technique – the rule of thirds.

 This is because layering composition techniques creates a strong and visually appealing image.
 So interrupt the repetition in the photo by positioning your subject at the intersection of the rule of thirds

-Repetition of columns forming leading lines
+Repetition of columns forms leading lines to the subject

-Simply creating a pattern of repetition, or a break in a pattern, can give you a subject to photograph in itself.
+Patterns in photography are another composition technique.
+So simply creating a pattern of repetition, or a break in a pattern, can give you a subject to photograph in itself.

 For example, one red apple in a display of green apples.